The R Document: Plot summary

+Young ultimately produces the recording, whose authenticity is verified.
+Thanks to this evidence, Collins reveals the contents of the second part of Document R to the California legislators.
+The recording proves that Tynan intended to deliberately create the national emergency required to invoke the Thirty-fifth Amendment by arranging the assassination of the President of the United States.
+Once the emergency had been declared, the Attorney General would be empowered to suspend the Bill of Rights, allowing Tynan to consolidate virtually absolute power.
+The exposure of the conspiracy leads to the amendment's unanimous rejection and preserves the constitutional system.
+Cornered, Tynan commits suicide by shooting himself in the mouth, while Adcock disappears without a trace.
+In the epilogue, the President grants Donald Radenbaugh a full pardon and establishes a commission, including Collins and Pierce, to purge the FBI, reform the Bureau, and promote a comprehensive program of economic and social reforms aimed at addressing the underlying causes of crime that Tynan had exploited as the pretext for his plot.

 Commercial Reception

 The R Document spent 13 weeks on the New York Times best seller list, peaking at #3.

 Adaptation

 The book was produced as a mini-series in the Soviet Union in 1985 by Valery Kharchenko.
 The majority of the characters were acted out by actors from Latvia and Estonia, both of which were then Soviet Socialist Republics.
 However, as it accused the American government of being run secretly, from behind the scenes, by an evil, tyrannical cabal and completely negated Wallace's own civil-libertarian arguments, he publicly disowned it.
 No other known adaptations of The R Document were produced during Wallace's lifetime.